monitorbacklinks/incoming-links/readme.txt

 = 18.04.2014 - v0.9.7b =

-- alert when WP_CRON_DISABLE is set to TRUE
+- alert when DISABLE_WP_CRON is set to TRUE

 = 08.04.2014 - v0.9.6b =